floriangaechter/floriangaechter.com/src/content/posts/graphql-file-uploading.md

 formData.append("0", event.target.files[0])
 ```

-_For the sake of this example I referenced the file directly from the form, assuming the upload is triggered by an event._
+_For the sake of this example, I referenced the file directly from the form, assuming the upload is triggered by an event._

 And lastly, send it to the server, using `fetch()`: